 Today in this post we will demonstrate how to understand how executives make purchase decisions.
 Failure to understand exactly how executive decision makers inside your target accounts buy will result in poor win rates, long sales cycles, and you missing your number.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the buyer segmentation phase on pages 274 – 276 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Our expert guest today is Gary Ackerman, the SVP Head of Global Sales at Pepperjam.
 Pepperjam is a performance marketing company focused on helping global advertisers drive e-commerce sales.
 During the interview, Gary will demonstrate how to understand how executives make purchase decisions by using Pepperjam as an example.